nora-sandler/farmers-bazaar-client/README.md

 The app's functionality includes:
 * Every User has the ability to create an account
 * Every User has the ability to login into the account
-* Every User has the ability to search for diet recipes
+* Every User has the ability to add items
-* Every User has the ability to save recipes in the account
+* Every User has the ability to save items in the inventory list
-* Every User has the ability to layout recipes on weekly calendar
+* Every User has the ability to see all added items

 ## Technology